NicoCaAnd/test_osquery/README.md

 You will find more details on my Blueprint post : https://github.com/osquery/osquery/issues/7144

 It is important to note that Android **IS NOT officialy supported by the Osquery project**.
 Here it is just a proposal for **experimental purposes**.
-We noted that, without modification, the binary built runs on a ARM64 Android system (with a recent Linux Kernel version >=4.9), and some GNU-Linux tables are available.
+We noted that, without modification, the binary built runs on a ARM64 Android system (with a recent Linux Kernel version >=4.9), and many GNU-Linux tables are available.
 But following the Osquery documentation, and studying Android specifications, we can make some specific Android tables.

 There are 3 types of usefull tables for Android :
 - one type parses .xml files on the system to get relevant data ;